 🌧 (Lack of) Monetization

-As platforms test and iterate on new ways of creator monetization and revshares (the TikTok Shorts Fund or new revenue splits on Twitch, for recent examples), the percentage allocated to creators always seems to fall a bit short (read Hank Green’s comments on TikTok monetization here or Twitch streamers’ reaction to their compensation here).
+As platforms test and iterate on new ways of creator monetization and revshares (the TikTok Creator Fund or new revenue splits on Twitch, for recent examples), the percentage allocated to creators always seems to fall a bit short (read Hank Green’s comments on TikTok monetization here or Twitch streamers’ reaction to their compensation here).
 Creators are often getting the short end of the stick when it comes to figuring the balance between platform and creator revshares, when it seems there’s just not enough money in the pot.

 Couple this with copyright issues, demonetization, and other IP ownership legal battles, and it can turn into a creator nightmare.